A turtle is a common name for a cold-blooded reptile that belongs to the Testudines order.

 Many, but not all species of turtles can hide their head inside of their shell.

 There are 356 known living species of turtles worldwide and many of them are endangered.

 Turtles have a wide variety of eating habits, and it varies by species.
-Turtles species can be carnivores and only eat meat, omnivores that eat both meat and pants, or herbivores and only eat plants.
+Turtles species can be carnivores and only eat meat, herbivores and only eat plants and omnivores that eat both meat and plants

 Turtles can live for a very long time, with some species living up to 80 years on average.

 Turtles are sometimes also called sea turtle, tortoises or terrapins.

 The term sea turtle is used for the seven species of turtles who belong to the Cryptodira suborder.
 An example of a sea turtle is the loggerhead sea turtle (Caretta caretta).

 The term tortoise is usually used for a turtle species that spends most of its time on land.
 An example of a tortoise is the African spurred tortoise (Centrochelys sulcata).

 The term terrapin is usually used for a turtle species that spends most of its time in fresh or brackish waters.
 An example of a terrapin is the red-eared slider (Trachemys scripta elegans).

 The leatherback sea turtle (Dermochelys coriacea) is the largest living turtle species.
 It can weigh between 500 and 1,540 pounds and reach a total length of up to 7.2 feet.